 If the client chooses to engage in the counseling process a plan is made with the therapist and subsequent sessions will be scheduled one time per week or as necessary based on the client's needs.
 Counseling sessions are typically 50 minutes, although longer sessions may be appropriate at times, particularly with family groups.

 All of our services at New Directions are confidential and each client will be asked to review and sign a confidentiality policy.
-If you wish for us to consult or coordinate with other service providers (medical practitioners, attorneys, schools, therapists or outside agencies) we will obtain a release to communicate with those parties.
+If you wish for us to consult or coordinate with other service providers (medical practitioners, attorneys, schools, therapists or outside agencies) we will obtain a release of information to communicate with those parties.

 You may contact our office to schedule an appointment with our professionals.
 We ask our clients to respect our scheduling policy by keeping appointments or calling 24 hours in advance in the event of a cancellation.
 No-shows will be billed for 75% of the session.
 Repeated no-shows will not be rescheduled unless they have made specific arrangements with their therapist.